MongoDB offers many advantages over traditional relational databases:

-The MongoDB Query Language (MQL) is a full-featured, powerful language that allows you to query deep into documents, and even perform complex analytics pipelines with just a few lines of JSON-like MQL.
+The MongoDB Query API allows you to query deep into documents, and even perform complex analytics pipelines with just a few lines of declarative code.

 MongoDB is designed from the ground up to be a distributed database.
-Create clusters with real-time replication, and shard large or high-throughput collections across multiple clusters to sustain performance and scaler horizontally.
+Create clusters with real-time replication, and shard large or high-throughput collections across multiple clusters to sustain performance and scale horizontally.

 Thanks to the document model used in MongoDB, information can be embedded inside a single document rather than relying on expensive join operations from traditional relational databases.
 This makes queries much faster, and returns all the necessary information in a single call to the database.
 If needed, you can perform a left outer join with the $lookup aggregation pipeline stage, which delivers similar performance to RDBMSs.

 When it comes to write performance, MongoDB offers functionalities to insert and update multiple records at once with insertMany and updateMany.
 These two functions offer a significant performance boost when compared to batched writes in traditional databases.

 With MongoDB Atlas, creating and setting up a MongoDB cluster is easier than ever.
 With just a few clicks in the intuitive UI, you can deploy a new forever-free instance.
 Within minutes, you will be able to connect to your database using the provided connection string.

 If you want to run MongoDB on your own hardware, there are many ways to get started.
 You can install the community or enterprise version directly on a server.
 You can also create your own MongoDB container, or use a pre-built community one.